-Retaining strong talent is among the biggest concerns amongst end users in the global supply chain today across all industries.
-It’s a topic that resonated strong at SIG’s Global Sourcing Summit this past May, held at the Omni Amelia Island Plantation Resort in Amelia Island, Fla.
+Even more evident is the fact that retaining strong talent is among the biggest concerns amongst end users in the global supply chain today across all industries, a topic which resonated strong at SIG’s Global Sourcing Summit this past May, held at the Omni Amelia Island Plantation Resort in Amelia Island, Fla.
 This month, we caught up with Dawn Tiura Evans, President and Chief Executive Officer of SIG to uncover why this is such a topic of concern today; what challenges SIG’s members face as they work to address them; and what is on the forefront for SIG in helping its members retain top talent.

 SDCE: Strong talent retention was an important topic for your members at your semi-annual SIG Global Summits last year.
 Was that still a top area of concern for this year’s spring event or were there other key topics that resonated more concern?